sad-spirit/pg-builder/Upgrading.md

 You can use the [rector tool] to automate the following:
  * Renaming of `and_()` and `or_()` methods of `WhereOrHavingClause` to versions without trailing underscore.
+ * Replacing creation of `Constant` instances with either factory method calls or creation of specialized subclasses instances.
  * Changed signatures of constructors for
     * `QualifiedName`,
     * `ColumnReference`,